A survey of BWT variants for string collections: BWT variants for string collections

 \section{BWT variants for string collections}

-We identified five distinct transforms, which we list below, that were computed by the programs listed in Table~\ref{table:bwts}.
+We identified six distinct transforms, listed below, which were computed by the tools given in Table~\ref{table:bwts}.
 Let ${\cal M} = \{T_1,\ldots, T_k\}$ be a multiset of strings, with total length $N_{\cal M}=\sum_{i=1}^k |T_i|$.
-Since several of the data structures depend on the order in which the strings are listed, we implicitly regard ${\cal M}$ as a list $[T_1,\ldots, T_k]$, and write $({\cal M},\pi)$ for a specific permutation $\pi$ in which the strings are presented.
+Since several of the data structures depend on the order in which the strings are listed, we implicitly regard ${\cal M}$ as a list $[T_1,\ldots, T_k]$, and write $\rho({\cal M})$ for a specific input order $\rho$ in which the strings are presented.